-As my Bhutan trip drew to a close, I felt sad about leaving Bhutan food behind and knowing that since this country is so mysterious and isolated from the rest of the world I may never have the opportunity to eat it again – at least not until I return to Bhutan.
+As my Bhutan trip drew to a close, I felt sad about leaving Bhutanese food behind and knowing that since this country is so mysterious and isolated from the rest of the world I may never have the opportunity to eat it again.
+That is, at least not until I return to Bhutan.

 Before I left, I took the recipe for ema datshi from my guide who assured me that it would work just fine with cows cheese in place of Yak’s cheese but I have yet to give it a try…